Far-right terrorism in Germany: Walter Lübcke's murder and the NSU | DW | 21.01.2021

 According to a new article by the German investigative outlet Correctiv, the defendant in the Lübcke case had about 60 contacts in the far-right scene, at least four of whom were investigated in connection with the NSU murders.

-In a statement to DW, the Hesse domestic intelligence agency said dozens of people who met both Markus H. and Stephan E. were currently being investigated, but the agency insisted there was no evidence that either of them met or helped the NSU.
+In a statement to DW, Hesse's state intelligence agency, known as the Verfassungsschutz, reported that dozens of people who met both Markus H. and Stephan E. were currently being investigated, but the agency insisted there was no evidence that either of them met or helped the NSU.

 There are other questions: Could Lübcke's murder have been prevented?
 What did the authorities know about the two defendants, both of whom were prominent neo-Nazis with a history of violence?
-And could they have helped, or known people who helped, the NSU commit the murder of 21-year-old Halit Yozgat in April 2006 in an internet cafe in Kassel (the same city that Lübcke later governed.)
-"We are still convinced there was a helper network in Kassel at the time, and that this murder was at least logistically supported," said Schaus.
+And could they have helped, or known people who helped, the NSU commit the murder of 21-year-old Halit Yozgat in April 2006 in an internet cafe in Kassel (the city Lübcke later governed)?
+"We are still convinced there was a helper network in Kassel at the time, and that this murder was at least logistically supported," Hermann Schaus, a member of the Left party who served on the Hesse state parliament's committee to investigate the NSU, told DW.

-The answer to all these questions may be in the files of the Hesse Verfassungsschutz, the domestic intelligence agency that runs informants in the neo-Nazi scene, and whose role remains controversial.
+The answer to all these questions may be in the files of the Hesse intelligence agency, which maintains informants in the neo-Nazi scene.

-Disturbing details have already emerged through the Hesse parliament's previous investigative committee into the NSU, which ran from 2014 to 2018.
+Disturbing details have already emerged through the state parliament's investigation, which ran from 2014 to 2018.

-The Left party's Hermann Schaus was part of the Hesse state parliament's investigative committee into the NSU, and is now also on the committee investigating the Lübcke case.
+Schaus is now also on the committee investigating Lübcke's murder.
 For him, the associations are all too obvious — in fact, at one hearing for the NSU committee in 2016, he actually discussed the two neo-Nazis now accused of murdering Lübcke.

-That remains an "explosive" question, according to Schaus: "Why did we, as politicians — as amateurs, so to speak — turn out to be right, when the Verfassungsschutz was wrong?"
+That remains an "explosive" question, Schaus said: "Why did we, as politicians — as amateurs, so to speak — turn out to be right, when the Verfassungsschutz was wrong?"

-Schaus first learned about Stephan E. and Markus H. in 2016, three years before they allegedly killed Lübcke, from a 15-page intelligence dossier dated 2009, tracking neo-Nazis in Hesse.
+Schaus first learned about Stephan E. and Markus H. in 2016, three years before Lübcke's murder, from a 15-page intelligence dossier dated in 2009 that tracked neo-Nazis in Hesse.

 "The description of Stephan E. and his readiness to commit violence — that was very noticeable," Schaus said.
-As the dossier showed, there was plenty to suggest Stephan E. could turn out to be a terrorist: He put a pipe bomb in the cellar of a German-Turkish boy's home as a teenager, stabbed an imam in 1992, put another pipe bomb in a car outside an asylum seekers' home in 1993, and in 2009 was in of a crowd of neo-Nazis that attacked a leftist May 1 demonstration in Dortmund.
+As the dossier showed, there was plenty to suggest that Stephan E. could turn out to be a terrorist: He put a pipe bomb in the cellar of a German-Turkish boy's home as a teenager, stabbed an imam in 1992, put another pipe bomb in a car outside a home for asylum applicants in 1993, and in 2009 was in of a crowd of neo-Nazis that attacked a leftist May 1 demonstration in Dortmund.

 After he read that dossier, Schaus invited the officer who wrote it to testify to the committee as a

 witness.
-"I remember asking the officer whether she thought Stephan E. should be considered a right-wing terrorist," Schaus told DW.
+"I remember asking the officer whether she thought Stephan E. should be considered a right-wing terrorist," Schaus said.
 "She couldn't confirm that."

 But then something odd happened when Schaus asked her how she had prepared for the hearing: The officer told the committee that she had looked for the intelligence reports on the two men, and found that the files on Stephan E. and Markus H. were no longer in the system.

 "So I asked: 'What do you mean no longer there?
 Have the files been deleted?'"
-Schaus remembers.
+Schaus said.
 "First she said, 'Yes.'
-Then: 'I don't know, in any case, they're no longer in the Verfassungsschutz system.'"
+Then: 'I don't know — in any case, they're no longer in the Verfassungsschutz system.'"

-Much later, after the committee had ended its work, it emerged that the Hesse Verfassungsschutz deleted its files on Stephan E. and Markus H. in June 2016 — the same month that Schaus made his information request regarding the dossier that mentioned them.
-It's not clear whether the deletion happened before or after the request arrived — "It could be a coincidence," as Schaus puts it.
+Much later, after the committee had ended its work, it emerged that the intelligence agency had deleted its files on Stephan E. and Markus H. in June 2016 — the same month that Schaus made his information request regarding the dossier that mentioned them.
+It's not clear whether the deletion happened before or after the request arrived.
+"It could be a coincidence," Schaus said.
 "But that's going to be one of the crucial questions on the committee."
 If it happened shortly afterward, it could indicate that someone in the intelligence agency was seeking to shield the two men.

-As it happens, only the computer files were deleted (which is why the officer couldn't find them when she was preparing for her hearing), but a paper copy of the files was kept and stored away, only because of a moratorium on shredding intelligence documents introduced in 2012 following the NSU scandal.
-"If it hadn't been for that scandal, all those files would've been lost forever," said Schaus.
+As it happens, only the computer files were deleted (which is why the officer couldn't find them when she was preparing for her hearing), but a paper copy of the files was kept and stored away, because of a moratorium on shredding intelligence documents introduced in 2012 following the NSU scandal.
+"If it hadn't been for that scandal, all those files would've been lost forever," Schaus said.
 "We should have been given them earlier."

 The only problem is: The state of Hesse opted to seal those files for 30 years.
 All we know about them is that Stephan E. is mentioned multiple times.

-Note: *Editor's note: DW follows the German press code, which stresses the importance of protecting the privacy of suspects and victims and urges us to refrain from revealing full names.